1. Minimum Salary Expectations

 Every job offers a mixed bag in terms of quality of work, compensation and work-life balance.
 To understand the level of job satisfaction among post MBA professionals, we have asked them to rate their satisfaction levels among the following five dimensions:

-(a) growth prospects (b) quality of work (c) work environment (d) compensation (e) work-life balance
+(a) Growth prospects (b) quality of work (c) work environment (d) match between expectations and reality of job profile (e) work-life balance (f) compensation

 More such interesting slices of information will be revealed every day this week.

 Read the first part of the InsideIIM Recruitment 2014 Survey here